try-veil/veil/docs/docs/intro.md

 ## Overview

+Veil is an opinionated, fully featured, modular observability stack for APIs.
+Allows you to sell, monitor, authenticate your APIs.

-Veil is an API marketplace platform that enables API providers to publish their APIs and allows consumers to discover, subscribe to, and manage API access through a unified gateway.
+The veil API marketplace platform enables API providers to publish their APIs and allows consumers to discover, subscribe to, and manage API access through a unified gateway.
 This documentation covers the platform architecture, specifications, and development guides.

 ## Core Components

 1. **Gateway Layer (Caddy-based)**

+This component is also called the `core` of caddy by maintainers.
+This is a modded caddy build with first class support for observability and API validation validation for non standard properties like API keys, granular rate limits, etc.

 2. **Platform Services**

-3. **Security**

-## Getting Started

-1. **Development Setup**

-2. **API Documentation**
+The Veil marketplace platform is a SaaS built using Veil and offered by [TheFlyWheel](https://theflywheel.in) where developers can come and host their APIs and get them behind a paywell very easily.

 ## Architecture

-1. **Core Design**
+1. **Design**

    - [Architecture Overview](./contribution/architecture/readme.md)
    - [System Components](./contribution/architecture/arch.mmd)